danielvillahermosadominguez/katalistpaymentservice/README.md

 - [ ] Send a email in case of error with the information
 - [ ] To use a hash for the key in holded
 - [ ] Create in holded person and company depending on the form.
 Include a checkbox "Company"
-- [ ] Review the format of the invoice - review with product owner
+- [x] Review the format of the invoice - review with product owner
 - [ ] Review the error messages
-- [ ] Form must have localization
+- [x] Form must have localization
-- [ ] New data in the forms: address, phone - review with product owner
+- [ ] New data in the forms: address, phone
+- [ ] Default data in creation of contact + Uppercase in values
 - [ ] TPV and Sandbox (Paycomet) access
 - [ ] TPV interaction - basic uses cases
 - [ ] Environments variables in HTML5.
 How not to harcode the url